On Board - DAN AIR REMEMBERED

 "Weren't they ghastly?
 I was used to seeing Court Line's jets, and I always thought they looked terrible.
 Even the interiors of their aircraft had those awful colours.
 To be honest, the seat covers we had up until then were not exactly attractive - they were a green colour with white head rests.
 Our uniforms were always smart, but Court Line dressed their girls in some terrible uniforms, designed by Mary Quant or not, they were not cabin crew uniforms as far as I was concerned.
 We lost a lot of business when Clarkson's went bust, but then it came back when other companies took Clarkson's work over.
 A few of Court Line's staff and crew came to us and they were great.
 I think they were shocked at the difference in our standards to Court Lines."

 In the early 1970s Dan-Air took delivery of its first dedicated long haul aircraft, the Boeing 707.
 The jets were configured with 189 passenger seats.
 They were, at the time of entering service, old aircraft.
 Being some of the first 707s that had been manufactured.
 Pan Am had purchased them new.
 Now, at the end of their career as luxury airliners, they were to start a new life as charter jets.
 British Midland had done the same thing.
 British Midland had opted to configure their 707s with 218 seats.
 These aircraft would operate on behalf of Tour Operators on the transatlantic group, affinity charters.
 You can find out more about these flights here.
-(1973)
+(1973) One stewardess on the 707 says:

 Above: Left: Dan Air considered purchasing the DC 8 - Centre: Boeing 707 cabin service - Right: The interior of a Vickers Viscount -